72lions/v1.72lions.com/README.md

 ### Important
 The app is only tested in modern browsers like Chrome, Firefox, Safari, iPhone 3/4/4s and iPad Mobile Safari.
 Although I have added support for IE it is not tested in that browser.
-The reason for doing this is because I don't want to waste my time in order to support a crappy browser like IE when most of the people that will be interested in reading my website won't user IE in any case.
+The reason for doing this is because I don't want to waste my time in order to support a crappy browser like IE when most of the people that will be interested in reading my website won't use IE in any case.

 ### Dependencies
 1. jQuery 1.6.4 http://jquery.com/ (included in the src)